emmt/QuickHeaps.jl/README.md

     (! isnan(a)) & (isnan(b) | (a < b))
 ```

-Then just use keyword `order=TotalMin` in calls to Julia sort methods to benefit from a
+One can just use keyword `order=TotalMin` in calls to Julia sort methods to benefit from a
 speed-up factor of almost 2, for free!
 Other orders to consider are `TotalMax`,
 `reverse(TotalMin)`, and `reverse(TotalMax)`.
 Before Julia 1.8, replace `reverse(o)` by
 `Base.Order.ReverserOrdering(o)` for order `o`.